The Depth of Self-Nullification: The Secret of Moshe Rabbeinu's Power and the Building of the Mishkan

 Between Moshe and Bilaam: The Danger of Illusions

-"Balak the king of Moab has brought me from Aram, from the mountains of the East: 'Come, curse Yaakov for me, and come, invoke wrath against Yisrael.'"
+"From Aram, Balak king of Moab has brought me, from the mountains of the east: 'Come, curse Yaakov for me, and come, invoke wrath against Yisrael.'"

 The Illusion of Externality and the True Clarification

 Despite all these precise calculations, according to Halacha, this is still considered divination.
-The Tosafos ask: The Gemara states that a girl who was lame or blind could have come, so how would Eliezer have known?
-The Tosafos answer that she could have had a wooden leg or glass eyes, and was simply accustomed to walking the set path to the trough and back.
+The Tosafos ask: The Gemara says that a girl who was lame or blind could have come, so how would Eliezer have known?
+The Tosafos answer that she could have had a wooden leg or glass eyes, and she was simply accustomed to walking on the set path to the trough and back.
 From here we learn how thoroughly one must clarify matters and not rely solely on external appearances.

 People think that "Breslov" means eating cakes, drinking cola, and sleeping a lot.
 It is a pity that they do not grasp the point.
-Life will be over soon, and they do not delve into the depth of the matter at all—what Breslov truly is and what our holy Rebbe Nachman hoped for from us.
+Life will be over soon, and they do not delve into the depth of the matter at all—what Breslov truly is and what Rebbe Nachman hoped for from us.

-Korach's Mistake and Faith in the Tzaddik
+Korach's Mistake and Emunah (Faith) in the Tzaddik

-Rebbe Nachman says that Korach was actually correct in his calculation, because no ordinary tzaddik could stand against the six hundred thousand of the Jewish people—millions of holy and pure Jews who heard at Mount Sinai:
+Rebbe Nachman says that Korach was actually correct in his calculation, because no ordinary tzaddik can stand against the six hundred thousand of the Jewish people—millions of holy and pure Jews who heard at Mount Sinai:

 "I am Hashem your God" and "You shall have no other gods."